Faces of Islamic State | Pictures | Reuters

 Faces of Islamic State

-Two Islamic State spokespersons claim responsibility for an attack on a traffic police post outside Moscow, Russia, in this video posted on social media August 18, 2016.
-The Arabic text (bottom) reads, "We are mujahideen of the Islamic State".
-Social...more

-Islamic State spokesman and head of external operations Abu Muhammad al-Adnani.
-U.S. Department of State/Handout via REUTERS

 An undated photograph of a man described as Abdelhamid Abaaoud that was published in the Islamic State's online magazine Dabiq and posted on a social media website.
-The Belgian national was believed to be the organizer of the November 13, 2015,...more
+A Belgian national and the suspected mastermind of the attacks that killed 129 in...more

+A man (C), identified in the subtitles as Al Karar the Iraqi, gestures as he speaks at an undisclosed location in this image taken from undated video footage released by Islamic State.
+Islamic State warned in the new video on November 16, 2015 that...more

+A man identified in the subtitiles as Al Ghareeb the Algerian speaks at an undisclosed location in this image taken from undated video footage released by Islamic State.
+REUTERS/Social Media Website via Reuters TV

 An Islamic State fighter gestures from a vehicle in the countryside of the Syrian Kurdish town of Kobani, after the Islamic State fighters took control of the area October 7, 2014.
 REUTERS/Stringer